 Legal documents in Texas are grouped into one of four specific categories:

-Depending on what is going on with your divorce, you may have reason to keep certain information and documents as private as possible.
-This is best accomplished through the professional efforts of experienced legal counsel.
+Depending on what is going on with your divorce, you may have a reason to keep certain information and documents as private as possible.
+This is best accomplished through the professional efforts of an experienced Central Texas divorce lawyer.

 Texas Divorce: The Status Quo